Technical-Debt-Large-Scale/atdcodeanalyzer/README.md

 You can acess [Kafka Treemap Repository](https://armandossrecife.github.io/kafka-treemap/) to get Kafka treemap visualization for each variable analysed.

+You can acess [ActiveMQ Treemap Repository](https://armandossrecife.github.io/kafka-treemap/) to get ActiveMQ treemap visualization for each variable analysed.

+You can acess [Hadoop Treemap Repository](https://armandossrecife.github.io/kafka-treemap/) to get Hadoop treemap visualization for each variable analysed.

 The Treemap and Data extraction are performed by [SysRepoAnalysis](https://github.com/Technical-Debt-Large-Scale/sysrepoanalysis).
 SysRepoAnalysis is an open-source, multi-user web tool that allows online analysis of git repositories by extracting historical information from source code files over time, using mining software repository techniques [4].

 ## Referencies